 “So families stay together up here?”

 “Of course, if they wish to.
-We’re all one big happy family up here, and the strongest connections are with member of your own soul group.
+We’re all one big happy family up here, and the strongest connections are with members of your own soul group.
 But souls who had a close and loving experience of family life on earth sometimes choose to reunite in Love Heaven, which will be our next port of call.

 “Family meals are always popular here.
 There are no dress codes and it’s very relaxed.
 We’ve given up trying to make the children eat manna, however healthy.”
 A subtle grimace contorts Michael’s fine features.
 “Our chef has found the crowd-pleaser to be something called eggsbeansandchips, washed down by a sugary brown beverage that is very popular on Earth.
 We make an exception to our no animals at the table rule, and well behaved family pets are welcome on these occasions.